KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\__init__.py:30`

 **Description**:
-The `create_app` method is responsible for initializing and configuring the EeazyCRM application by setting up necessary components such as currency and timezone settings, and potentially running installation routines based on the provided configuration class.
+The `create_app` method is used to initialize and configure an application instance with a specific configuration class.
+It is likely called during the startup of the EeazyCRM application.

 ---